 DRAM random access memory is the best cost-saving memory.

 Through this article, the reader must have received a thorough grounding in what is RAM, what are its features and the types of RAM.
+You should now have a better knowledge of what RAM is and why it is such a crucial part of your computer.
 Now, as a parent, you are ready to explain to your children why you need RAM and how the speed of the computer is affected by the size of RAM.